 Dr. Kao will work with your surgical oncologist to help decide which incision technique will be most beneficial for your anatomy and determine an optimal plan of care for you.
 Generally, surgical oncologists wish to remove all the breast tissue very quickly and make large incisions.
 Dr. Kao works closely with his patients’ surgical oncologists and is often in the operating room with them to ensure the mastectomy is done well with the smallest incision possible and to better control your mastectomy incision, minimize scarring, and spare the nipple whenever possible.

-Dr. Kao believes in keeping the nipple if it is oncologically sound and opts for a nipple-sparing mastectomy whenever possible and ensures there is no cancer involving the nipple.
-There is a myth that leaving the nipple in large breasted women always results in it being too saggy following the mastectomy, but Dr. Kao’s nipple-sparing technique prevents droop nipple.
+Dr. Kao believes in keeping the nipple if it is oncologically sound and opts for a nipple-sparing mastectomy whenever possible once he ensures there is no cancer involving the nipple.
+There is a myth that leaving the nipple in large breasted women always results in it being too saggy following the mastectomy, but Dr. Kao’s nipple-sparing technique prevents drooping nipples.
 During your mastectomy, Dr. Kao works with the nipple flap and translocates it into a higher location on the breast.
 Later, he uses a modified circumareolar mastopexy technique to refine the position of the nipple and to redrape the remaining excess breast tissue.

 To achieve the best results, Dr. Kao always performs breast reconstruction immediately following the mastectomy.